ICGC-TCGA-PanCancer/cli/QuickStart.md

 chmod 600 ~/.ssh/FillInYourKeyName.pem
 ```
    You can do this by editing the files on your VM in an editor such as vi and copying and pasting from the original files on your workstation, or you can transfer the files from your workstation using a tool such as scp.
 See "Transferring Files to Linux Instances from Linux Using SCP" on [this page](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AccessingInstancesLinux.html) for more details about copying files to your VM.
-  - You will need to put your GNOS keys (e.g. `gnos.pem`) on this machine in `~/.gnos/`, create this directory if it doesn't exist.
+  - If you are working with GNOS repositories, you will need to put your GNOS keys (e.g. `gnos.pem`) on this machine in `~/.gnos/`, create this directory if it doesn't exist.
 You can do this by editing the files on your VM and copying and pasting from the original files on your workstation, or you can copy the files from your workstation using a tool such as scp.
 See "Transferring Files to Linux Instances from Linux Using SCP" on [this page](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AccessingInstancesLinux.html) for more details about copying files to your VM.

 ### Run installer
 Download & execute the [bootstrap script](scripts/install_bootstrap) like this: